LNG from Africa

 LNG is a topic that gives most energy professionals cold shivers.
 I cover the reasons for that in other articles.

 I remember my first trip to Teheran.
 I worked at EconGas at this time and I was advised to stay in my hotel and lock the door.
 Contrary to most of my colleagues of that time I was well-traveled (see the other things I do for more) so I did not listen.
-I walked the streets for two days in order to get a feel for the city and what I found was a bustling, thriving and fun to be in a Middle Eastern metropolis.
-There are certainly quarters you don’t want to get stuck at night but I find those places in my hometown Vienna as well.
+I walked the streets for two days to get a feel for the city and what I found was a bustling, thriving, and fun to be in a Middle Eastern metropolis.
+There are certain quarters you don’t want to get stuck at night but I find those places in my hometown Vienna as well.
 That’s the same for most other places on earth.

 But let’s come back to LNG.
 There is a short list of preconditions that need satisfaction before someone can consider an LNG project.